Thursday, January 15, 2026

 OPTION (RECOMPILE);

-This query will return the **filename** of the dump, its **creation time**, and its **size in megabytes**.
-The results are ordered by creation time, showing the most recent dumps first.
+This query returns the full file path of the dump, the exact time it was triggered, and the size in MB.
+The results are ordered by creation time, putting the most recent events at the top of your list.

-For more in-depth information about the sys.dm_server_memory_dumps view, you can refer to the official Microsoft documentation: sys.dm_server_memory_dumps on Microsoft Docs
+For more in-depth information about this DMV, refer to the official Microsoft Documentation.

 Monday, November 29, 2021

-How to Identify Your System's Manufacturer and Model from the SQL Server Error Log
+Identify System Manufacturer and Model from the SQL Server Error Log

 Did you know you can quickly pinpoint your SQL Server's system manufacturer and model number directly from its error log?
-It's a handy trick, especially when you need to gather system details without digging deep into system properties.
+This is a highly efficient way to gather hardware details or verify server specifications without needing administrative access to the underlying Windows OS or BIOS.

 Using a Simple SQL Query